robbiemu/llama-gguf-optimize/README.md

 | ⚡️  | **Performance**   | Optimized for performance and memory usage, and detailed logging configurations that can dynamically adjust based on runtime needs (`gguf_optimize_logging.py`). |
 | 🛡️ | **Security**       | No explicit security measures are mentioned, but the use of versioning and static type checking enhance maintainability and reliability, indirectly supporting secure code practices. |
 | 🔗  | **Dependencies**   | Managed through `pyproject.toml` and available in `requirements.txt`, including PyTorch for deep learning tasks, NumPy for numerical computation, HDF5 for dataset handling, and Optuna for optimization tasks. |

+### Compare logits script:

+The `compare_logits.py` script calculates KL-divergence between two models' logits to evaluate differences in their predictions.
+This analysis supports model comparison and benchmarking, especially in the context of quantization.

+#### Core Features

+- **Chunk-wise KL-Divergence Analysis**:
+  - Computes KL-divergence with numerical stability through log-softmax probabilities.
+  - Supports chunk-based processing for large datasets.

+- **Early Stopping**:
+  - Dynamically estimates the minimum dataset size needed for robust comparisons.
+  - Employs Bayesian prior updates and Beta distribution modeling to determine stopping points.
+  - Uses the Kuiper test to assess the statistical significance of observed differences.

+- **Efficient and Resumable**:
+  - Resumable processing with support for specifying a starting chunk.
+  - Outputs chunk-specific and cumulative statistics in HDF5 format for detailed analysis.

+For a detailed explanation of the methodology and statistical foundations, see the [compare_logits_specification.md](compare_logits_specification.md) document.

 ---